The School of Nursing

 Students entering UCM as freshmen or by transfer should indicate a pre-nursing major.
-Admission to the nursing program is conditional upon completion of a minimum of sixty semester hours, completion of all prerequisites necessary for admission to the first semester in the nursing program and the requirements for admission listed below.
+Admission to the nursing program is conditional upon completion of a minimum of sixty semester hours, completion of all nursing prerequisites and general education courses as outlined in the plan of study, and all of the requirements for admission listed below.
 Admission to the nursing program involves competition between all eligible candidates.
 The School of Nursing reserves the right to select among all qualified candidates.
 Students are selected in March for Fall semester nursing classes and in October for Spring.
 The necessary application is available through MyCentral and the student is responsible for submitting all hard copy materials to the School of Nursing.

 Admission Criteria to the Undergraduate Nursing Program

 - Evidence of good moral character as determined by the Missouri State Board of Nursing in the Nurse Practice Act (1999) and by the American Nurses’ Association Code of Ethics for Nurses (2015).